How to sound like an expert in obscure Winter Olympics sports in five minutes or less

 What we call it: See skeleton, above

-The basics: It's pretty much like skeleton, except you're sliding around on the ice feet-first on your back, instead laying on your stomach.
+The basics: It's pretty much like skeleton, except you're sliding around on the ice feet-first on your back, instead of laying on your stomach.
 The track's longer (just less than 1 mile for men and about three-quarters of a mile for women), the lugers reach faster speeds (as fast as 90 mph) and there's no weight limit.

 The contenders: Natalie Geisenberger won women's and mixed-team gold four years ago in Sochi, so, of course, she wants more in PyeongChang.
 Fellow German Felix Loch is one of the sport's all-time greats.
 He's won three gold medals and teamed up with Geisenberger in Sochi to win the gold in the team relay event.